Rep. Erin Houchin, Indiana National Guard Open New Modernized Bloomington Armory

 |0

-This work, Rep. Erin Houchin, Indiana National Guard Open New Modernized Bloomington Armory, by SSG Jonah Alvarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rep. Erin Houchin, Indiana National Guard Open New Modernized Bloomington Armory, by Lauren Houck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.